 Shrink Echo to 1.5″ and you’ll have Echo Dot.
 Echo Dot is a smaller, less expensive version of Amazon Echo, but just as smart.
 If Echo can do it, Echo Dot can do it too.

 But why is it so much cheaper?
 Depends on what you are comparing it to.
 If comparing to the original Amazon Echo, the catch is that Dot loses the omnidirectional speaker that gives Echo an extra special sound.
 Echo Dot’s speaker is only slightly better than the sound that comes from your cell phone.
 The good news is that you can hook it up to a Bluetooth speaker or your existing stereo system using an audio cable (sold separately).
-If you need help finding a compatible speaker, Amazon keeps a list of Bluetooth speakers that work with Dot here.

 Amazon Echo Dot (Kids Edition)